matthieu-bt/business-guide/source/account/branding.rst

 - **Document preview**

-Your company's logo will be displayed in the document preview mode.
+Your company logo will be displayed in the document preview mode.

 .. image:: brand_doc_preview.png